navikt/sf-github-metrics/README.md

 EOF
 ```

-Use this config to run a prometheus instance:
+This config lets prometheus fetch metrics from the pushgateway.
+Use it to run a
+prometheus instance:

 `docker run -p 9090:9090 -v "$(readlink -f etcprometheus)":/etc/prometheus/ prom/prometheus`